 “It’s odd to think of George being… like that,” she continued when Betsy was gone.

-“Oh, men are strange creatures,” Harriet remarked with a careless shrug, leaning across without fuss to pour the tea as she saw Demelza struggling slightly to lift the pot.
+“Oh, men are strange creatures.”
+Harriet shrugged her elegant shoulders in careless dismissal, and leaned across without fuss to pour the tea as she saw Demelza struggling slightly to lift the pot.
 “They always want that which they cannot have.”

 “He was married to her,” Demelza pointed out.